Joooolie/Practice-Problems/README.md

 Ex: n=5 would return 1 as there is one way (2+3, 1+4 are not subsequent numbers).

 # validpar.c
-Given a string containing just the characters '(', ')', '{', '}', '[' and ']', determine if the input string is valid.
+Another leetcode problem!
+The instructions are:
+"Given a string containing just the characters '(', ')', '{', '}', '[' and ']', determine if the input string is valid.
 An input string is valid if:
 - Open brackets must be closed by the same type of brackets.
 - Open brackets must be closed in the correct order.
 Note that an empty string is also considered valid."
 Further information can be found here: https://leetcode.com/problems/valid-parentheses/ My submission passed 76 out of 76 test cases, had a runtime of 0 ms and used 5.3 MB of memory.
 The runtime beat 100% of submissions.